Host Hugo on Netlify

 Automatically provision SSL certificate

 Netlify offers the option to use Let’s Encrypt to automatically provision a certificate for your application.
-To so, simply select Provision certificate
+To do so, simply select Provision certificate

 Note: It can take quite some time for the certificate to be generated, be patient.